-Oh dear, of dear.
+Oh dear; oh dear.
 Something has gone terribly wrong here.
 English Heritageʼs audio guides and site signage is usually so good, but it must have been an off day when they came to Whitby Abbey.

 It starts in the courtyard in front of Abbey House which has been stripped back to what English Heritage claim is the original surface of very large stones.
-To my untrained eye it just looks unfinished, the foundations of a much smother surface.
+To my untrained eye it just looks unfinished; the foundations for a much smother surface.

 The we come to the ruins of the 17th century wing of the main house.
 Once a picturesque ruin, this has now had a modern glass and steel Visitor Centre inserted into it, making it look like a second-rate shopping mall with a preserved frontage.

 Things donʼt get much better once you get into the Abbey proper.
 Like the Roman Baths in Bath, the audio tour isnʼt a tour as such, you just wander around tapping in numbers as you find them.
-I could only find about a dozen and, assuming some of the display boards were missing, started guessing with some success.
+I could only find about a dozen.
+Assuming some of the display boards were missing, started guessing; with some success.

-Nearly all the audio commentary related to the previous Anglo-Saxon abbey, and only at one or two points did the the actual remains that were visible on the ground mentioned.
-The rest were just the fictional recollections of real life characters.
+Nearly all the audio commentary related to the previous Anglo-Saxon abbey, and only at one or two points did the the actual remains that were visible on the ground get mentioned.
+The rest were just the fictional recollections of historical characters.